midcontinentcontrols/kb/README.md

 ### Transient & (TODO) Persistent Clusters
 Test environments may exist either as an ephemeral cluster that is cleaned up when the tests finish or as a long-running cluster that persists between test runs.
 Persistent clusters are more performant and therefore recommended when running locally.

 Currently, only transient clusters are supported.
+Persistent clusters that allow for rapid iteration of test code will be implemented very soon.

 ## Running the Tests
 To run the tests with full console output: